Dream pop: Late 1980s–1990s: Shoegaze scene

-The term "dreampop" was coined in the late 1980s by Alex Ayuli of A.R.
-Kane to describe his band's eclectic sound, which blended ethereal dub production, effects-laden guitar, and drum machine backing, among other influences.
-The group signed to 4AD to release their 1987 EP Lollita, produced by Cocteau Twins guitarist Robin Guthrie.
-Pitchfork describes their debut album Sixty Nine (1988) as a "crucial document" of the dream pop movement, commenting that the group "aimed to emulate an ethereality that could just as easily become nightmarish," resulting in music that feels "just out of reach, like your memory struggling to grasp the last wisp of a dream before it slips away."
-Their "dreampop" label was subsequently adopted by music critic Simon Reynolds to describe that group and later extended to the nascent shoegazing scene in the UK.
-Reynolds describes the movement as "a wave of hazy neo-psychedelic groups" characterised by a "blurry, blissful sound", and credits the influence of the "ethereal soundscapes" of Cocteau Twins as well as more distorted styles of American alternative rock.
+A.R.
+Kane released their 1987 EP Lollita on 4AD, with production by Cocteau Twins guitarist Robin Guthrie.
+Their sound blended effects-laden guitar with dub production and drum machine backing, among other elements.
+Pitchfork called A.R.
+Kane's 1988 debut album Sixty Nine a "crucial document" of the dream pop movement, writing that the group "aimed to emulate an ethereality that could just as easily become nightmarish".
+The band described their sound as "dreampop", a label critic Simon Reynolds subsequently adopted to describe that group and later extended to the nascent shoegazing scene in the UK.
+Reynolds called the movement "a wave of hazy neo-psychedelic groups" characterised by a "blurry, blissful sound" and credited the influence of the "ethereal soundscapes" of Cocteau Twins as well as more distorted styles of American alternative rock.

-In the 1990s, "dream pop" and "shoegazing" were interchangeable and regionally dependent terms, with "dream pop" being the name by which "shoegazing" was typically known in America.
-AllMusic describes the dream pop label as covering both the "loud, shimmering feedback" of My Bloody Valentine and the "post-Velvet Underground guitar rock" of Galaxie 500.
-My Bloody Valentine showcased a unique dream pop sound on their 1988 debut album Isn't Anything, with guitarist Kevin Shields employing a tremolo-arm technique in order to produce "an amorphous drone, at once visceral and disembodied".
+In the 1990s, "dream pop" and "shoegazing" were interchangeable and regionally dependent terms, with "dream pop" the name by which "shoegazing" was typically known in America.
+AllMusic says "dream pop" includes both the "loud, shimmering feedback" of My Bloody Valentine and the "post-Velvet Underground guitar rock" of Galaxie 500.
+My Bloody Valentine showcased a unique dream pop sound on their 1988 debut album Isn't Anything, with guitarist Kevin Shields employing a tremolo-arm technique to produce "an amorphous drone, at once visceral and disembodied".
 Galaxie 500 provided a "cornerstone" of the genre in their 1989 album On Fire, with their downtempo, reverb-laden sound becoming influential.
 UK bands acts as A.R.
-Kane, My Bloody Valentine and Ride played an influential role in the development of the movement.
+Kane, My Bloody Valentine and Ride played an influential role in the movement's development.
 Other prominent acts to emerge from the movement include Slowdive and Chapterhouse.

 The 1990 Cocteau Twins album Heaven or Las Vegas proved an iconic release in the genre.
+Spin credited My Bloody Valentine's "landmark" 1991 album Loveless with "crystalizing (and obliterating) the genres of dream pop and shoegaze guitar rock."
 The UK band Lush became an influential act in the genre during the 1990s, with Robin Guthrie producing their 1992 debut album Spooky.
 The 1993 album So Tonight That I Might See by American band Mazzy Star reflected a dream pop sound specific to "the glitzy decay that is L.A.", according to Pitchfork; that publication called the album a "dream pop classic".
 The late 1980s dream pop of A.R.
 Kane and My Bloody Valentine influenced 1990s acts such as Seefeel and Insides, who began incorporating elements such as samples and sequenced rhythms.
 Ambient pop music is described by AllMusic as "essentially an extension of the dream pop that emerged in the wake of the shoegazer movement", distinct for its incorporation of electronic textures and techniques such as sampling.
+Bowery Electric's 1996 album Beat was described by Long Live Vinyl as an important touchstone of both dream pop and trip hop.